 THIS DATE IN HISTORY: Jan.
 1

-2008: The NHL rings in the New Year by staging the inaugural Winter Classic, with the Pittsburgh Penguins defeating the Buffalo Sabres 2-1 in a shootout before 71,217 fans at Ralph Wilson Stadium in Orchard Park, N.Y.
+2008: The NHL rings in the New Year by staging the inaugural Winter Classic, with the Pittsburgh Penguins defeating the Buffalo Sabres 2-1 in a shootout before 71,217 fans at Ralph Wilson Stadium in Orchard Park, New York.

 Video: Dan Rosen recounts first-ever Winter Classic

 Neither team scores through the remainder of regulation time and the five-minute overtime during a game played in a snow globe-like setting.
-Falling snow gives the game an almost surreal atmosphere.
+Falling snow provides an almost surreal atmosphere.

 Sidney Crosby scores the deciding goal in the third round of the shootout to give the Penguins the victory.
 Ty Conklin makes 36 saves through regulation and two more in the tiebreaker.